ajLapid718/PurgeLikes/README.md

 ![List of Likes](Misc/FBLikesOutputTextFile.gif)

 ## Dependencies
-***If there is anything unclear about the dependencies, implementation, or environment configuration, please feel free to look at my other repositories titled "YahooFantasyScript" and "HandleFollows" for potentially helpful details***
+***If there is anything unclear about the dependencies, implementation, or environment configuration, please feel free to look at my other repositories titled "YahooFantasyBasketballScript" and "HandleFollows" for potentially helpful details***

 - Ruby 2.3.3
 - Watir 6.8.4